 "Owner or operator" means a person who owns, leases, operates, controls, or supervises an activity that may produce storm water runoff.
-For the purpose of permitting, an "owner or operator" means a person associated with a construction project who is designated as an eligible signatory, has operational control over the construction plans and specifications, or has day-to-tay operational control at the project to ensure compliance with the SWPPPany applicable permits.
+For the purpose of permitting, an "owner or operator" means a person associated with a construction project who is designated as an eligible signatory, has operational control over the construction plans and specifications, or has day-to-day operational control at the project to ensure compliance with any applicable permits.

-"Permittee" means the person-or, owner, or operator to whom the Storm Water Pollution Prevention Plan (SWPPP) Permit isany permit issued pursuant to this chapter.
+"Permittee" means the person, owner, or operator to whom any permit issued pursuant to this chapter.